LolRiTTeR/invite-manager-bot/docs/sr/getting-started/faq.md

 ## What are 'Ranks' and how can I use them?

 Ranks are used to assign roles to people when they reach a certain amount of invites.
-For example. if you have a role called `@Beginner` and you want people who have 5 or more invites to be added to that role, you would have to create a rank for that like so: `!add-rank @Beginner 5 (and if you want a description here)`.
+For example, if you have a role called `@Beginner` and you want people who have 5 or more invites to be added to that role, you would have to create a rank for that like so: `!add-rank @Beginner 5 (and if you want a description here)`.
 As soon as someone has 5 invites, he will automatically be added to that role!

 ## How can I disable the bot in all but one/some channels?